Directors' Remuneration

 4.Process of Determining Remuneration

-2. Remuneration for the Company’s directors who concurrently serve as chief executive officer or general manager is determined by the chief executive officer, based on its remuneration system determined at the Board of Directors’ meeting after consultation with the Corporate Governance Committee.
+2. Remuneration for the execution of duties by the Company’s directors is determined by the chief executive officer, based on the remuneration system for the execution of duties determined at the Board of Directors’ meeting after consultation with the Corporate Governance Committee and is in conformity to the remuneration policy decided by the Board of Directors.